rkuma183/wilsonmar.github.io/_posts/2016-06-08-apple-mac-osx-setup.md

    interesting brew tap</a>.

-   * <a href="#Cask">**cask**</a> packages are installed using the `brew cask` command which is an extension to brew that allows management of applications with a <strong>graphical</strong> user interface (GUI).
+   * <a href="#Cask">**cask**</a> packages are installed using the `brew cask` command which is an extension to Homebrew that allows management of applications with a
+     <strong>graphical</strong> user interface (GUI).

    * **pip** are Python plug-ins.
    * <a href="#npm">**npm**</a> are Node modules (such as Express).